tevador/equix/README.md

 # Equi-X

-Equi-X is a CPU-friendly client puzzle with fast verification.
+Equi-X is a CPU-friendly [client puzzle](https://en.wikipedia.org/wiki/Client_Puzzle_Protocol) with fast verification and small solution size (16 bytes).
 It is based on Equihash(60,3) with two major changes:

 1. Blake2b hash function is replaced with [HashX](https://github.com/tevador/hashx).
 2. XOR is replaced with modular addition.